Skip to Content

 Executing internal communication campaigns for your team

 You need a calendar.
-There’s no better way to visual your campaigns over time and organize/prioritize how you’re going to get them out.
+There’s no better way to visualize your campaigns over time and organize/prioritize how you’re going to get them out.
 Use an Excel or Google Doc calendar for the basics (start with our free template), or try the beautiful and simple web-based editorial calendar that comes with Workshop.

 You need regular brainstorms and planning sessions.
 Make sure that all your ideas ladder up to company initiatives and goals, map out upcoming annual and quarterly campaigns, and be sure to set the goals for each campaign before you start putting ideas on the board.